exyi/coberec/docs/thesis/approaches.md

 > The generated code prints a list of filenames in the current project.
 > The filename is simply included in the string, so it will break if any file contains a quotation mark (`"`), and the compilation will fail.

-It will be very interesting to observe how will this feature affect the .NET community.
+It will be very interesting to observe how this feature will affect the .NET community.
-While now, code generation is avoided by many project for its unreliability and clumsiness, we can already see a massive interest in Source Generators on social media.
+While code generation is currently avoided by many project for its unreliability and clumsiness, we can already see a massive interest in Source Generators on social media.

 Unfortunately, it is probably not going to be possible to migrate existing libraries to benefit from code generation.
 Most reflection-based libraries are configured at runtime by initializing it with an "options object".
 When the logic is dynamic, or the code is generated at runtime, this is reasonable -- creating the options in C# is more approachable than learning a specific configuration DSL.
-With compile-time code generation, it is not going to be possible to know what will come at the runtime.
+With compile-time code generation, it is not possible to know what will come at the runtime.
 So, either the generated code will have to be very generic to cover all the possible options, or we will see a revival of separate configuration files.

 ## IL Rewriting